 An easy way to get rid of a painful sunburn?
 Yes, please.

-One woman's Facebook post about her simple — but slightly messy — trick to getting rid of sunburn has gone viral, with many people eager to find a solution for one of summer's biggest hazards.
+In 2018, a woman's Facebook post about her simple — but slightly messy — trick to getting rid of sunburn went gone viral, with many people eager to find a solution for one of summer's biggest hazards.
 The trick?
 Applying menthol shaving cream on the burn, which the poster said "takes the heat out" and soothes skin.

-While most people know that the only true remedy for a sunburn is preventing it in the first place using an effective sunscreen, it's clear that, just a week into summer, people are eager for a quick fix.
-More than 225,000 people shared the post.
+While most people know that the only true remedy for a sunburn is preventing it in the first place using an effective sunscreen, it's clear that people are always eager for a quick fix.
+More than 234,000 people shared the post at the time.

-But before you reach for the can of shaving cream, know this: Dermatologists say it's no magic solution for sunburns, although it might provide some relief.
+But before you reach for a can of shaving cream, know this: Dermatologists say it's no magic solution for sunburns, although it might provide some relief.

 "I've heard of people putting menthol on the skin, to soothe, like after shaving — that's why it's included in shave gels, because menthol has a cooling effect," said Dr. Anthony Rossi, a board-certified dermatologist with the American Academy Dermatology.